lsbastos/sprint2025/README.md

 The intervals were computed based on quantiles from samples of the posterior predictive distribution using a Monte Carlo approach.

-## References
+## Reference

-Freitas, Laís Picinini et al. (2025) A statistical model for forecasting probabilistic epidemic bands for dengue cases in Brazil [medrxiv](https://www.medrxiv.org/content/10.1101/2025.06.12.25329525v1)
+Freitas et al. (2025) A statistical model for forecasting probabilistic epidemic bands for dengue cases in Brazil, Infectious disease modelling ([link](https://www.sciencedirect.com/science/article/pii/S2468042725000739)) ([medrxiv](https://www.medrxiv.org/content/10.1101/2025.06.12.25329525v1))